 The types of meat that you can find when you’re hunting will depend on where you are in the world.
-Common types of animals you may encounter when you’re hunting include deer, turkey, elk, pig & boar, rabbits, upland birds, waterfowl such as ducks and geese, fish and seafood, and if you’re a fan of Joe Rogan’s podcast, you probably know this one — deer, elk and cervids.
+Common types of animals you may encounter when you’re hunting include deer, turkey, elk, pig & boar, rabbits, upland birds, waterfowl such as ducks and geese and many more.
 You also need to make sure you know what species are protected in your region so you’re not contributing to endangering protected animals.
 It’s important to make sure you only catch what you know you can consume to reduce waste.
 Knowing how to correctly prepare and preserve the meat you catch while hunting can further reduce waste while making sure you always have the foods you like available at all times.

 To prepare the meat, cut it into portions based on your storage and cooking needs.
 This may include larger pieces of meat for hearty meals such as soups and stews that require chunky pieces of meat.
 For other meals such as curries and stir fries, you may opt to cut the meat into uniform-sized pieces.
 If you’re making jerky, make sure you thinly slice the meat prior to dehydration.
-Once the meat is portioned and cut, you can roast or boil it in a marinade and heat it to 160 degrees Fahrenheit (70 degrees Celsius) before dehydration.
-You could also cook the meat in the oven to 160 degrees Fahrenheit (70 degrees Celsius) — hot enough to kill bacteria but not so hot it starts to cook the meat.
-These methods kill harmful bacteria that aren’t killed in the dehydration process.
-Common marinades and seasoning ingredients include condiments such as soy sauce or worcestershire sauce and herbs and spices including salt and pepper, garlic powder, onion powder, paprika and hickory smoke.
+Ensuring that your meat is properly marinated is essential to achieving an exceptional flavor profile in your jerky.
+Popular marinades and seasoning ingredients include soy sauce, Worcestershire sauce, salt and pepper, garlic powder, onion powder, paprika, and hickory smoke.
 It's worth investing the extra time to allow your meat to soak up these delicious flavors, as it can make a significant difference in the end result.

 Make sure you dehydrate meats that require similar temperatures and dehydration times in the same batches.
 You’ll also need to make sure the pieces in each batch are as close to uniform sizes as possible.
 To make this easy, consider batching meats that you’ll use for similar dishes such as the meats you’ll use for stews and soups, meat for stir-fries and curries, and meat for snacking such as jerkies.
-The temperatures and dehydration times for preserving different types of meat can be found below.
+The optimal temperatures and dehydration times for preserving different types of meat can be found below.
 These time frames are for jerky cut at a ¼-½” thick, add 2 additional hours per ¼” thickness or until desired consistency.
 It is important to note that achieving the kill step temperature of 165°F is essential when dehydrating meat.
 To ensure that all bacteria are eliminated, start the dehydration process by increasing the temperature of the dehydrator for a few hours to allow the meat to reach an internal temperature of 165°F. Once the kill step is reached, reduce the temperature to the recommended level as outlined in the table below and continue the dehydration process until the meat is fully dried.
 Following these guidelines will help ensure a safe and successful meat dehydration process.

-There are three main methods you can use to rehydrate your meat and cook it — soak and simmer; soak, simmer and set; or boil in bag.
+There are three main methods you can use to rehydrate your meat and cook it — soak and simmer; soak, simmer, and set; or boil in a heat-proof cooking bag.
 Here’s a brief outline of each method:

 You’ll likely have other elements to add to your meal apart from meat, so make sure you adjust the water, cooking temperature and time to thoroughly cook all elements of your dish.